 The concert hall for performances of Vienna Boys’ Choir was opened in 2012.
 This is an exclusive performance venue for this Viennese attraction when they are in Vienna and not in one of their many tours.
 The building is in the southeast corner of the park, accessible from the outside.

 This church is adjacent to the park, on its western corner and it is not actually part of the park, but it is worth visiting since you are already there.
 It has a unique design as everything is made of wood.
 The church was consecrated in 1950 and It has a very cozy atmosphere.
 It has a small Christmas market as well in December.

 What to do in Augarten?

 There is a City Farm – ecological farming land where you can visit and learn about sustainable agriculture.
 There is a separate part for children to learn about farming.
-This can be fun activity to do with children together with playground and pool.
+This can be a fun activity to do with children together with a playground and pool.

 If you like the park, you can sponsor a tree or a bench and with a five-year fee of about $420, they will place a sign with your personal dedication.
 This can be a nice and memorable gesture.
 Find your favorite tree or a bench and put your name on it! 😊

 Augarten is one of the largest parks in Vienna and it has many things to offer.
 Not only you can enjoy manicured greenery and flowers by walking around, but you can do sports, enjoy coffee and nice food and also learn things or two about history, sustainable farming, film making, and high-end porcelain.
 Since it is also very child-centric and friendly, we believe it is a great place to spend half or full days with the family.